srl-ethz/faive_gym_oss/README.md

 ```
 To check if the `.onnx` outputs are correct, you can use [netron](https://netron.app/).
 An exported `.onnx` should produce the following archtiecture:
 ![](img/onnx_export_sample.svg)

+To export several models at the same time (which can be handy when testing several policies on the robot), refer to `scripts/export_all_policies.py`.

 # Plotting results
 To plot an assessment of rewards and angular velocities recorded during training, compared with boxplots of real speed distributions, refer to `scripts/plot_results.py`.